CalyxOS/gitlab-oss/README.md

     We are building a scientific platform to easily run experiments using Android and pretty much any kind of hardware that supports USB Serial or BT Serial.
 Our goal is to make possible for everyone to build their own survey, run measurements and compare results with other contributors. http://blog.our-sci.net/
     Gold

     ### Daedalus Project
-    Daedalus project aims to be a powerfull in interface for managing orchestrated applications and server configuration across multiple SaaS providers. https://git.daedalus-project.io/daedalusproject
+    Daedalus project aims to be a powerful in interface for managing orchestrated applications and server configuration across multiple SaaS providers. https://git.daedalus-project.io/daedalusproject
     Ultimate

     ### Glasgow Haskell Compiler
     An industrial-strength implementation of the Haskell programming language http://ghc.haskell.org/
     Gold

     ### Neurochain
     Neurochain is a new augmented blockchain based on intelligent decision making mechanisms. https://www.neurochaintech.io/
     Gold

     ### @apifie/node-microservice
     node-microservice is a Node JS module / framework / boiler-plate / blueprint to accelerate and standardize micro-services development https://gitlab.com/apifie/nodems/node-microservice
     Gold

     ### @apifie/full-feature-micro-service-example
     It provies some examples / samples to use @apifie/node-microservice (above) https://gitlab.com/apifie/nodems/examples/full-feature-micro-service-example